What’s the Difference Between Xanax and Ativan?

 - Longer duration: Provides extended relief from anxiety, reducing the need for frequent dosing.

-- Useful for both anxiety and insomnia due to its sedative properties.
+- Useful for both anxiety and insomnia: Due to its sedative properties, it can help with sleep issues related to anxiety.

 - Slower onset: Takes slightly longer to begin working compared to Xanax.